hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_security_policy.html.markdown

 * `name` - (Required) The name which should be used for this Frontdoor Security Policy.
 Changing this forces a new Frontdoor Security Policy to be created.

 * `cdn_frontdoor_profile_id` - (Required) The Frontdoor Profile Resource Id that is linked to this Frontdoor Security Policy.
 Changing this forces a new Frontdoor Security Policy to be created.

+* `cdn_frontdoor_origin_id` - (Required) The Frontdoor Origin Resource Id that is linked to this Frontdoor Security Policy.
+Changing this forces a new Frontdoor Security Policy to be created.

 * `security_policies` - (Required) An `security_policies` block as defined below.
 Changing this forces a new Frontdoor Security Policy to be created.